• Skip to primary navigation

 20. Compatibility Testing (Functionality testing and software compatibility testing)

-This testing method is used to evaluate a software product’s compatibility with other products or systems.
-It typically involves evaluating components, database tables, etc., and the purpose of this testing is to ensure that the software product meets all business processes and requirements.
-This testing is usually performed in the development environment, in order to avoid impacting production environments with compatibility test configuration changes.
+This testing method evaluates a software product’s compatibility with other products or systems.
+It typically involves evaluating components, database tables, etc., and this testing aims to ensure that the software product meets all business processes and requirements.
+This testing is usually performed in the development environment in order to avoid impacting production environments with compatibility test configuration changes.